Nick-Adams-81/Nicks-portfolio/readme.md

 # Input desired

-Any input you may have would be greatly apreciated, as I am still new to web development and still learning. thank you for your interest.
+Any input you may have would be greatly apreciated, as I am still new to web development and still learning, thank you for your interest.